 How Hard Is It To Get Into URI?

 Approximately 37% of accepted students are men and 63% are women.
 The acceptance rate for men is 71%, and the acceptance rate for women is 78%.

 Average Test Scores

 About 90% of students accepted to URI submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 550 and 630.
 Math scores were between 540 and 630.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At URI, approximately 83% of students took out student loans averaging $6,606 a year.
-That adds up to $26,424 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At URI, approximately 69% of students took out student loans averaging $11,205 a year.
+That adds up to $44,820 over four years for those students.

 University of Rhode Island Undergraduate Student Diversity